 In This Article

 As with all of the medical articles and information we feature on Invigor Medical, it’s important to first provide a bit of a disclaimer.
 This information is accurate and current to the best of our knowledge but is no substitute for a review of the official prescribing information for finasteride.
-Additionally, it is no replacement for a frank and honest discussion with your doctor, healthcare professional, or telemedicine provider about the risks and benefits of starting hair loss treatment with finasteride.
+Additionally, it is no replacement for a frank and honest discussion with your doctor, or healthcare professional about the risks and benefits of starting hair loss treatment with finasteride.
 Your prescriber can discuss finasteride side effects, finasteride interactions, contraindications, and other concerns, and help you decide if finasteride is the best choice for you.
 Always review your complete medical history, any medical conditions, current medication, supplements, and herbal products you may be taking with your healthcare provider so that they can properly evaluate the suitability of finasteride or any other medication for your treatment plan.

 Finasteride is usually supplied as a 1 mg pill, taken once daily orally, with or without food.
 It’s a generic form of Propecia, which first came on the market in 1992, developed by Merck & Co.
 It’s designed to treat male pattern hair loss/male pattern baldness, by addressing the underlying chemical triggers that cause male pattern hair loss in the first place.